Building Marshal training consists of two components:

 - General, basic Building Marshal training that covers CSUN Emergency Procedures, Incident Command Structure, CSUN General Evacuation Procedures, and equipment distribution.
 These training sessions are offered at least twice per semester and facilitated by the Emergency Preparedness Manager.

 - The second component is a Building specific training organized by the Principal Building Marshal in coordination with the Emergency Preparedness Manager.
 These training sessions cover the specifics of the building evacuation routes, exits, assembly points and the specific areas of responsibility for each Building Marshal.
 These trainings are also a great opportunity to meet and get to know other building marshals in your building.
 These sessions are scheduled as needed although they should be held at least once annually.
-Please contact your Principal Building Marshal or Jenny Novak, Emergency Preparedness Manager for more information.
+Please contact your Principal Building Marshal or Lisa Curtis, Emergency Preparedness Manager, for more information.

 In the event of an emergency that necessitates building evacuation, there is an established Incident Command structure to assist in maintaining good information flow and situational awareness in order to respond to the emergency.
 CSUN Police will respond to the emergency situation and establish and Incident Command Post (identified by the green flag on the CSUN Police vehicle) in coordination with any other responding authorities (such as LA Fire Department and/or Hazardous Materials Team).

 Principal Building Marshals serve as leaders for the Building Marshal Program in each building on campus.
 Principal Building Marshals will wear green vests and helmets to make them easily identifiable.
 The Principal Building Marshal will be the liaison with the Incident Command Post.
 This structure allows one point of contact between first responders and Building Marshals.